IndexCompilerasmjit::VirtReg

 Virtual register id.

-Virtual register size (can be smaller than _signature._size).
+Virtual register size (can be smaller than a real register size if only a part of the register is used).

 Home register hint for the register allocator (initially unassigned).